achab/nphc/README.md

 optimizer = tf.train.AdagradOptimizer(learning_rate).minimize(cost)
 ```

-# Optimization in NPHC3 is done via TensorFlow
+# Optimizationis done via TensorFlow

-See the file ```cumul2norms.py``` to understand how to use the library in our framework.
+See the file ```nphc.py``` to understand how to use the library in our framework.

 ## Example of prediction: